Check the Air Quality Around the World with this Community Project

 On top of that, Local Haze also provides additional resources like health tips, notifications when dangerous levels of pollution appear, and daily summaries on key pollutants.

 How They’re Using PurpleAir Monitors for their Project

-Inspired by the book, Around the World in 80 Days, Local Haze is highlighting air quality in different countries and the local communities.
+Inspired by the book, Around the World in 80 Days, Local Haze is highlighting air quality in different countries and the local communities even as far as Dakar.
 By sharing the local air quality readings, they’re helping to make air quality a priority around the world.

 But how are they getting that data?

 Well, they are using tools like PurpleAir’s real-time map that shows air quality readings 24/7.
 Our PurpleAir network consists of thousands of air quality monitors across the globe hosted by community members and organizations all over the globe.